RuminantFarmSystems/RuFaS/.github/ISSUE_TEMPLATE/SIR_issue_template.md

 ---
-name: Report issue in USIR format
+name: Report issue in SIR format
-about: Report issue with Urgency-Status-Intention-Request format
+about: Report issue with Status-Intention-Request format
 title: ''
 labels: ''
 assignees: ''